graph-gophers/graphql-go/README.md

 ### Schema Options

-- `UseStringDescriptions()` enables the usage of double quoted and triple quoted.
-When this is not enabled, comments are parsed as descriptions instead.
+- `UseStringDescriptions()` enables schema/type-system description strings (double and triple quoted).
+When this is not enabled, schema comments are parsed as descriptions instead.
 - `UseFieldResolvers()` specifies whether to use struct field resolvers.
 - `MaxDepth(n int)` specifies the maximum field nesting depth in a query.
 The default is 0 which disables max depth checking.
 - `MaxParallelism(n int)` specifies the maximum number of resolvers per request allowed to run in parallel.
 The default is 10.